AI-Native Intelligence · Essay · 16 min read

 The tools are open source.
 The compute is cheap.
 The scarce resource is the same one it's always been: knowing what to ask.

-This post is a primer
+This post is the map